ctnava/rxtechnotes/3_healthcare_coverage.md

 > 📋 **A National Drug Code (NDC)**: a unique 11-digit number; identifies each drug by manufacturer, product, and package size, and is used to match drugs to the correct formulary coverage.

-## Billing, Claims, & Adjudication
+## Adjudication, Billing, & Claims

 ### 📝 Prior Authorizations (PAs)